ISLA-UH/redpandas/docs/redpandas/using_redpandas.md

 A station should always have audio sensor (and hence audio data).

 - _Epoch_ or _epoch time_: unix time (also referred to as the epoch time), the number of seconds since 1 January 1970.
 The RedPandas' native unit of time is UTC epoch time in seconds.
+For example the epoch time for Thursday, July 1, 2021 at 9:00:00 am
+UTC would be 1625130000.

 Return to _[Table of Contents](#table-of-contents)_.

 ### Downloading RedVox data

-You can collect data with the [RedVox Infrasound Recorder](https://www.redvoxsound.com/) smartphone app and download it.
-There are four methods to download the RedVox collected data and/or RedPandas example datasets:
+The data collected with the [RedVox Infrasound Recorder](https://www.redvoxsound.com/) smartphone app can be downloaded with one of these four methods:

 1) Moving the RedVox files from your smartphone RedVox folder to your computer.
 2) Using the [RedVox Cloud Platform](https://beta.redvox.io/#/home).